Have a big test coming up? Or maybe you need to master a new skill or piece of knowledge for work.

 Group study sessions can also be a fun way to spend time with friends or classmates and can help to build relationships.

 Just make sure that the group is studying for the same thing and is at the same level of understanding to avoid confusion.
+You also want to make sure the people in your study group are actually dedicated to studying and helping one another improve, so it might be a good idea to establish ground rules for the group ahead of time.

 A Final Word on Study Methods